Calibration Buffers

 - Rinse and store electrode after completion of sample pH readings.

-- Discard calibration buffers after use.
+- Discard calibration buffers used for testing after use.

 PROCEDURE NOTE: